 Here is an example of a sentence that utilizes AY words that can spark an idea for drawing a picture to go with it.
 Drawing and writing in tandem is a wonderful activity that will strengthen left-brained functioning for right-brained learners.

 7. Involve the body in movement

 Instead of just asking the children to remember that the A comes before the I in that sound spelling, body-spell the sound so that their movements will help them remember the sequence of the letters.
 Here is AI body-spelled:

-What children do with their bodies, they remember in their brains.
+What children do with their bodies, they remember.

-The truth is that while we are attempting to lead a flaming right-brain processor through all those tedious little learning steps, what their brain is doing is getting hijacked by the burning questions, “What is this for?”
+The truth is that while we are attempting to lead a flaming right-brain processor through all those tedious little learning steps, their brains are getting hijacked by the burning questions, “What is this for?”
 “What am I going to make out of all these little pieces?”
+"How am I going to use this!"
 And they might stare at you blankly at times.
 Most frequently those blank stares are interpreted by adults as the child’s inability to learn.
-But really, the blank stares should be our signal that they are unable to process new information the way we are teaching them.
+But really, the blank stares are our signal that the children are unable to process this new information the way we are teaching them.

 Find Resources for Right-Brained Learners and Watch Them Soar!